srakesh28/azure-iaasv2-arm/step1-network/Readme.md

 <html>
 <h>
-This template is Step1 of 3 templates to build and Automate Secure Production like deployment on Azure Cloud and utilize best practice for creating IaaS V2 Infrastructure on Azure.
+This template is Step2 of 3 templates to build and Automate Secure Production like deployment on Azure Cloud and utilize best practice for creating IaaS V2 Infrastructure on Azure.
 </h>
-It creates a VNet with 3 Subnets:  Web, App and DB subnet.
+It creates a VNet with 1 Subnets:  Web subnet.
-It also creates three Network Security groups one per each subnet.
+It also creates Network Security groups for a subnet.
 It creates DMZ rules for the Web Subnet to expose endpoints to the Internet.
-It secures the App Subnet and the DB subnet with appropriate rules.
-It blocks Outbound Internet access to VMs in App and DB Subnets.
-It opens up DB Subnet only on the mysql DB port to App Subnet.

 This Template builds up-on Next Template as Step2 for building your Infrastructure on Azure